ihollander/git-basics-lecture/WORKFLOWS.md

 - [ ] (*optional*) Create an issue on GitHub: Click Issues > New Issue and describe the feature you're building or the bug you're fixing.

-- [ ] Create a new branch off of your master branch with the name of the feature:
+- [ ] Create a new branch off of your master branch with the name of the feature. **Make sure you always create a branch** when you're adding new code! **Never** commit directly to the master branch, particularly if you're working with a partner/team.

 ```
 $ git checkout -b add-login-screen